endevver/mt-plugin-related-items/README.md

 # Related Items Overview

-Related Items provides a custom field that allows users to relate the current object to any Taggable object.
+Related Items provides a custom field type that allows users to relate the current object to any Taggable object.
 Said differently, with this custom field you can relate a system object (Entry, Page, Category, Folder, or User) to Taggable objects: assets, entries, and pages.

-After creating a Related Items custom field, a tag or tags can be entered in the field.
-The resulting matches are displayed in a "preview" area to help ensure the correct tag or tags were entered.
+For example, a Related Items custom field configured to relate Assets to Pages would allow the published Page to display related Assets.

-For example, a site may want to link a documentation page to blog posts that are related to the subject being documented.
-With a Related Items custom field on Pages, configured to relate Entries, the Page template can load related blog posts and render the list along with the Page content.
-Another Related Items custom field configured to relate Assets (files) would allow the Page template to load related Assets and display them.
+Use the Related Items custom field by entering a tag or tags in the field.
+The resulting matches are displayed in a "preview" area to help ensure the correct match was found.

 ## Prerequisites